felipesveiga/Oracle-1/README.md

-# Data Analysis Project Involving Oracle SQL.
+# Integrating Python and Oracle Databases

 The goal of this project is to demonstrate Python's capability to interact with Oracle Databases through the usage of cx_Oracle library.